There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Next up is Cedar Mesa which could use Bluff or Blanding as a base for.
 This is a great place for people that love history and archaeology and want to get off the beaten path a little bit.

 Like Moab, and everywhere else on this list, you’ll easily be able to combine some of these things into one day packed full of outdoor adventures.
+If you want to do a Colorado to Utah road trip, this would be a great option for that.

 Where to stay in Blanding